Marienoir/404-Not-Found-Page/README.md

 ![mobile](https://user-images.githubusercontent.com/40265625/135080491-58b5ce04-199a-453c-a6d5-288358e72f30.PNG)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:
-I developed this project with HTML and CSS.
+I developed this project with HTML and Vanilla CSS.
 I also used media queries for site responsiveness and flex for layout.

 ### Built With